-College Lecturers, as members of the trade union EIS/FELA, are planning to commence a period of industrial strike action in September and October 2023.
+College Lecturers, as members of the trade union EIS/FELA, are planning to commence a period of industrial strike action in February 2024.
 In addition, members of the Support unions UNISON and Unite are also commencing industrial strike action.
 The unions are striking in support of their pay claim for 2022/23.

 What has College Employers Scotland said?

 College Employers Scotland (CES) works and negotiates on behalf of Scotland’s colleges with the trade unions in the college sector.